Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Qh2Gvvy68G4.md

 ### Transcript

-> only three times is going to be a new vehicle well that's kind of weird because i'm gonna have to blink three times before the stream is over you know i'm gonna have to
+> only three times is going to be a new vehicle well that's kind of weird because I'm gonna have to blink three times before the stream is over you know I'm gonna have to